It is neck pain week with the release of Neck Pain Solved.

 - the next day

-I don’t want clients to have an increase in symptoms at any of these stages.
+I wouldn’t say I like the client’s increased pain, headache, or migraine.
+And I don’t want clients to have increased symptoms at these stages.
 I want them to feel like they have done something.
 The muscles should feel like they have been worked and used.

-If this does happen, I need to look at my exercise program to see if an exercise did it, the full effect of the program, something outside of the exercise program, or if there is more going on with their injury.
+If this does happen, I need to look at my exercise program to see if an exercise did it.
+The total effect is something outside the exercise program and if there is more going on with their injury.

 What to Do About An Increase in Tension?

-If they feel they have an increase in tension, I want to give them strategies and exercises that will help when it comes to overcoming the tension.
+If they feel they have an increase in tension, I want to give them strategies and exercises to help overcome the stress.

 Strategies and exercises that I focus on are: